 Three Steps to Level Up Your Listening

-The switch to remote work had its pain points, though one that hit hard was active listening.
+Hybrid work is great.
+But one difficulty that arises, is the inability to be actively listening through a screen.
 Viewing your team through a screen, you don’t get the non-verbal cues you’d normally pick up from an in-person conversation, thereby impacting your ability to actively listen.
 With all these struggles, it has never been more important, and more difficult, for leaders to be great listeners.

 Restricted to only words and tonality, having meetings or conversations online provided even more reason for leaders to engage in active listening.
-Today, as we transition to a hybrid work environment where conversations are happening both online and in-person, it is crucial that we upskill in listening.
+Effective leaders create effective teams and high performance individuals.
+And to truly understand your people, you must listen!

 What is Active Listening: